CheikhM/ng2-common/README.md

 ## Notice
-This library is under construction, and will be soon part of nmp online registery, so everyone can install it easly and take advantage of it :smile:, we also welcome any participation to the libraray :fire:.
+This library is under construction, and will be soon part of nmp online registery, so everyone can install it easly and take advantage of it :smile:, we also welcome any participation to the libraray :pray:.